asiahaslam/simon/README.md

 # simon-service

 This deliverable demonstrates converting the JavaScript application into a web application by implementing a web service that listens on a network port for HTTP requests.

+My notes: I learned a lot reading through the instruction for this assignment.
+Like the JavaScript, I still feel like a have a lot to learn about creating a service.
+However, I'm excited to learn more about it while working on my startup.